SPLA Audits and Anonymous / Authenticated / Outsourced / Non-Outsourced Windows Server Licenses

 Prior to 2009, Microsoft differentiated between “Anonymous” and (more expensive) “Authenticated” SKUs for Windows Server licenses acquired under SPLA.
-The differences between those two offerings are described in the Use Rights document available here.
 In summary, Microsoft allowed SPLA licensees to order the Anonymous/Unauthenticated licenses as long as users were not individually identified by the operating system or only use Windows as an application platform.

-Perhaps realizing that those definitions were very difficult to apply in practice – especially in the context of a disputed audit – Microsoft replaced that bifurcation and transitioned to “Non-Outsourced” and (more expensive) “Outsourced” SKUs in July 2009 (as described here).
+Perhaps realizing that those definitions were very difficult to apply in practice – especially in the context of a disputed audit – Microsoft replaced that bifurcation and transitioned to “Non-Outsourced” and (more expensive) “Outsourced” SKUs in July 2009.
 Under that framework, the focus shifted from the functionality of the software to the SPLA provider’s role in offering the software to its customers.